Classification:Histone Deacetylase Inhibitor

 How to Take Belinostat

-Belinostat is given by intravenous (IV) infusion over 30 minutes.
-It is given on days 1-5 of a 21 day cycle.
-The dose is based on your weight and may be reduced if you are having severe side effects.
+Belinostat is given by intravenous (IV, into a vein) infusion.
+The dose and how often you receive this medication is based on your weight and will be decided by your provider.
+Your dose may be reduced if you are having severe side effects.

 Possible Side Effects of Belinostat